goessl/Tree/README.md

 # Tree

-TreeNode class used to generate & store tree structures.
+Tree class used to generate & store tree structures.
 Every node stores a reference to its parent node, children nodes and its data.
-Every node is also a tree consisting of itself and all of its children.

-This package includes JTreeWrapper that can be used to pass a tree to a JTree to be displayed graphically.
+This packages only class ([Tree](Tree.java)) implements TreeNode so it can be passed to a JTree to be displayed graphically.

 ## Usage